Suzhou Industrial Park: History

 The Suzhou Industrial Park was the result of high-level intergovernmental cooperation between China and Singapore, designed to blend Singaporean planning expertise with China's development needs.
 In the late 1980s, Singapore began adjusting its export-oriented strategy and saw investment in China as a natural extension of its regional engagement.
 Under the Regional Industrial Parks initiative, Singapore proposed to develop industrial estates abroad, following the model of its own Jurong Industrial Estate.
 Encouraged by Deng Xiaoping's 1992 southern tour and his remark that Singapore was well managed and worth learning from, Singapore viewed the opportunity as one of long-term strategic partnership.
 Deng admired how Singapore, under the People's Action Party (PAP), had achieved rapid economic growth while ensuring political stability and public order, qualities he hoped China could emulate.

 In 1993, Singaporean Senior Minister Lee Kuan Yew contacted Vice Premier Zhu Rongji to propose a government-to-government joint venture to develop an industrial estate in Suzhou.
 After negotiations and surveys, both sides agreed to develop a modern industrial park in eastern Suzhou.
 Suzhou was chosen for its skilled workforce and proximity to Shanghai.

 The China–Singapore Suzhou Industrial Park (CS-SIP) was formally launched on 26 February 1994 when Chinese Vice Premier Li Lanqing and Singapore's Lee signed the Agreement on the Joint Development of Suzhou Industrial Park.
-The CS-SIP company was 65% owned by a consortium of Singaporean state-owned enterprises and 35% owned by a consortium of Chinese state-owned enterprises.
+The CS-SIP company was 65% owned by a consortium of Singaporean state-owned enterprises and 35% owned by a consortium of Chinese state-owned enterprises, and the first chairman was Lim Chee Onn.
 China established the Suzhou Industrial Park Administrative Committee to be the local government agency for the SIP and made the SIP a special economic zone.